Temple-University-CIS-4496/cis-4496-project-hvac/Docs/Project/Charter.md

 - What business problems are we trying to address?

-  Saving energy, saving on costs, saving the environment.
+  Are we able to illustrate to the customer more detials about potential savings based on restricted set points, or encouraging changing set points.

 ## Scope

 - What data science solutions are we trying to build?

   Trying to predict HVAC runtime based on the outdoor weather.
-Trying to see how much money can be saved by changing the thermostat temperature.
-Checking if that varies by the weather outside.
+Using this to understand how much money could be saved by making changes to the termostat set points, and does it vary by wheater?

 - What will we do?

+We are going to analyze data from 1000 thermostats across 2 years and create a model that will use hvac runtime to predict how long the hvac will run based on the temperature outside and the set point.
-**TODO**
+**TODO** ADD more detials

 - How is it going to be consumed by the customer?